ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 ## Configuration

+The word count and character count feature is quite flexible and there are a few configuration options available.

 ### Configuring the container

-There are two ways how you can inject the word count stats into your page:
+There are two ways how you can inject the word count statistics into your page:

 * By using the {@link module:word-count/wordcount~WordCount#wordCountContainer `WordCount#wordCountContainer`} property as shown in the example above.
 * Or, by specifying where the word count feature should insert its container which can be done by using {@link module:word-count/wordcount~WordCountConfig#container `config.wordCount.container`}.